 Recent Posts

-Sweet Coneflower is a herbaceous perennial flower native to the Midwestern United States[1].
-Scientifically known as Rudbeckia subtomentosa, it grows 3-5' tall in full sun and moist to medium-moist...
+Flat-Topped Aster is a herbaceous perennial flower native to North America[1].
+Scientifically known as Doellingeria umbellata, it grows up to 5' tall in full sun and moist to medium-moist soils....